-Our "Traditional UROP Program" has been our longest running program over the past 25 years.
-This Academic Year long program (i.e. students participate for both Fall & Winter Terms) is designed for University of Michigan first and second year undergraduate students enrolled on the Ann Arbor campus who are seeking a first time research experience.
+Our "Traditional UROP Program" has been our longest running program over the past 30 years.
+This Academic Year program, in which students participate for both Fall and Winter Terms, is designed for University of Michigan first and second year undergraduate students enrolled on the Ann Arbor campus who are seeking a first time research experience.
 Student research assistants work alongside a faculty member, research scientist or professional practitioner on an ongoing or new research project.

 UROP Program Goals

-- Introduce first and second year students into the various field of research.
+- Introduce first and second year students to various fields of research.

 - Apply real world applications to the classroom.

-- Help students develop critical thinking & problem solving skills.
+- Help students develop critical thinking and problem solving skills.

 - Help students develop research skills useful in their courses.